 Check out our other episodes on the FIRE and Chill podcast page.

 Thanks for tuning in!
-If you enjoyed the show, please share it to help spread the word, or leave us a review in your favourite podcast app.
+If you enjoyed the show, please share it to help spread the word.

 Have something to add to this discussion?
 Share your thoughts in the comments below…

 Pat: [00:00:00] Welcome back to the fire and chill podcasts.
 We are your hosts, pat from lifelong shuffle and dave from strong money Australia.
 Today’s episode is our advice for people higher up on the income ladder, especially young people because they have the biggest opportunity.